-The Duke Law Center for Innovation Policy brings together legal professionals, technology and business leaders, government officials, and academic experts to identify improvements to federal law and policy that will promote innovation and economic growth.
+The Center for Innovation Policy at Duke Law brings together legal professionals, technology and business leaders, government officials, and academic experts to identify improvements to federal law and policy that will promote innovation and economic growth.
 The Center focuses on federal policy affecting information, communications, and intellectual property.
 The Center is based both in Duke’s Washington location and in Durham.
 It has a partnership with the Center for Entrepreneurship and Innovation at Duke's Fuqua School of Business and is also part of the university-wide Innovation and Entrepreneurship Initiative funded by Duke alumnus David Rubenstein.

 The Center’s Faculty Co-Directors, law professors Stuart Benjamin and Arti Rai, have done extensive academic work on spectrum auctions, broadband regulation, patent system improvement, and effective diffusion of federally funded research.
 Benjamin and Rai have also translated their research into practice through appointments to senior executive positions at (respectively) the Federal Communications Commission and the U.S. Patent and Trademark Office.
 The Center’s Executive Director, Stephen Merrill, was a senior staffer in the Senate before founding and leading the National Academies’ Science, Technology, and Economic Policy (STEP) Program.
 During Merrill’s tenure, STEP produced numerous influential policy recommendations, including proposed changes to the patent system that served as a blueprint for the America Invents Act of 2011.